alicekjansson/CIMTimeSeriesGenerator/README.md

 #### Loads

-All considered loads changes class from EnergyConsumer to the specialized class ConformLoad with all attributes inherited.
+All considered loads change class from EnergyConsumer to the specialized class ConformLoad with all attributes inherited.
 ConformLoad "represent loads that follow a daily load change pattern where the pattern can be used to scale the load with a system load" (IEC 61970-301:2020).

 For each ConformLoad instance, one ConformLoadGroup and one ConformLoadSchedule instance is generated and associated to the ConformLoad in question.
 ConformLoadSchedule contains details for a curve with active and reactive power values over a given period of time.
 The attributes added to each ConformLoadSchedule instance in the code are